-In multimedia systems, different color reproduction devices - while serving the same purpose - exhibit large discrepancies in their raw output.
-This is due to the fact that they usually employ different color mixing technologies (additive and subtractive), use different color spaces and hence have different gamuts, and that their device characteristics can change with time and usage.
+In multimedia systems, different color reproduction devices - while serving the same purpose - exhibit large discrepancies use different input color spaces and hence have different gamuts, and that their device characteristics can change with time and usage.
 These facts usually do not permit a faithful matching of colors between devices if no precautions are taken.